gongbaodd/gongbaodd.github.io/_docs/2025/07/13/wearos-dice-app.md

 }
 ```

-Send the app to the watch is still a pain.
-Now I am using [wearos toolbox](https://wearosbox.com/) to install the apk.
+Sending the app to the watch is still a bit painful 😅.
+Right now I’m using [wearos toolbox](https://wearosbox.com/) to install the APK, which makes life a little easier.